THE NECESSARY EQUIPMENT

 ![]() |

-Then, put masking tape on the 4 sides of the back of the P1 pieces.
+Then, apply masking tape to all 4 sides of the back of the P1 pieces.

 ![]() |